Buy American Made Provision – Products Made in the USA

 The contracting officer should make a written determination as to whether the cost reasonableness of domestic bid offers, See FAR 25.105(a), or DFARS 225.105) to the low offer.

 When it comes to international trade and importing products from overseas to sell to the US Government, Watson & Associates’ Buy American lawyers and consultants help with:

 - Aligning BAA construction rules with your-day-to-day operations

 - Litigating and defending bid protests about products made in the USA

 - Understand how new buy American requirements impact your business

 - Providing training uniquely designed for your company

 Call for immediate help Toll-Free at 1-866-601-5518.
 FREE INITIAL CONSULTATION.

-FAR PART 25 Bid Protest Analysis for Buying American Made Products
+FAR PART 25 Bid Protest Analysis for Buying American Made Provision for Products